OpenFAST/openfast/docs/source/user/fast.farm/InputFiles.rst

          | Calibrated parameter defining the exponent in the exponential region.

 **WAT_k_Grad** [five floats, comma separated] :math:`[k_\text{Grad}, k_\text{FMin}, k_\text{DMin}, k_\text{DMax}, e]`
-Tuning parameter for gradient of the wake deficit in the wake-added turbulence scaling factor.
+Tuning parameters for gradient of the wake deficit in the wake-added turbulence scaling factor.
 This tuning paramater is a function of the downstream position from the rotor using a set of five parameters.
 See equation :eq:`eq:kDefGradDefaults` in section :numref:`FF:WAT` (FAST.Farm theory) for